-Massage therapy is commonly used for relaxation and pain relief, in addition to a variety of health conditions such as osteoarthritis1, fibromyalgia2, and inflammation after exercise.3 It’s important to know that massage therapy can also be an effective therapy for many aspects of mental health.
-In fact, recent research suggests that symptoms of stress, anxiety and depression (all associated with mental health) may be directly affected with massage therapy.
+Massage therapy is commonly used for relaxation and pain relief, in addition to a variety of health conditions such as osteoarthritis1, fibromyalgia2, and inflammation after exercise.3 Massage therapy can also be an effective therapy for aspects of mental health.
+Recent research suggests that symptoms of stress, anxiety and depression (all associated with mental health) may be directly affected with massage therapy.

 Below are some recent research findings which highlight the role of massage therapy in mental health and wellness, compiled by the American Massage Therapy Association.

 Massage Therapy for the Treatment of Depression in Individuals With HIV

 Research published in The Journal of Alternative and Complementary Medicine4 indicates that massage therapy can reduce symptoms of depression for individuals with HIV disease.
 The study lasted eight weeks, and results show massage significantly reduced the severity of depression beginning at week four and continuing at weeks six and eight.
 American Massage Therapy Association President Winona Bontrager says of the study, “This research suggests that regular therapeutic massage could be a useful tool in the integrated treatment of depression for patients with HIV.”
 Read more »